 - Create and manage your cases

 - Archive evidence to meet your retention obligations.

-Delium has been designed to replicate the way litigators think and work.
+Delium has been designed to replicate the way litigators and adjudicators think and work.
 Delium is an excellent solution for small to medium-sized evidence collections, representative of over 90% of all litigation.
-Delium’s intuitive interface and analysis tools are easy to set up and once documents have been uploaded to Delium, Users find that they are easily able to search, review and analyse documents without ongoing consultancy support.
-Users can self-sufficiently administer their own cases, including:
+Delium’s intuitive interface and analysis tools are easy to set up and once documents have been uploaded to Delium, Users find that they are easily able to search, review and analyse documents.

 First application of Common Evidence and party private editions of evidence in combination in a hearing room.

 First entirely legal practitioner operated Technology Court, 158 days of uninterrupted hearings without operational support.

 Justice Cooper observes that the use of evidence presentation technology (Delium) accelerated the proceedings by “at least 50%, probably significantly more”.